Skip to main content

 The expression \(\frac{\mu I}{4\pi r}\textbf{ds}\), then, is the contribution \(\textbf{dA}\) to the magnetic vector potential from the circuit element \(\textbf{ds}\).
 Of course an isolated circuit element cannot exist by itself, so, for the magnetic vector potential from a complete circuit, the line integral of this must be calculated around the circuit.

-This page titled 9.2: The Magnetic Vector Potential is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.2: The Magnetic Vector Potential is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jeremy Tatum via source content that was edited to the style and standards of the LibreTexts platform.